E/I balance

 the most accurate and largest reconstruction yet

 This piece represents a small stretch of dendrite receiving synaptic innervation by excitatory and inhibitory axons in the stratum oriens of the adult mouse hippocampus CA1.
-The position of each synaptic contact is shown using steel (inhibitory synapses, dark stain) or steel and fabric (excitatory synapses, light stain).
+The position of each synaptic contact is represented using steel and fabric along the lighter excitatory axons.
+The darker axon represents a dendritic-targeting inhibitory axon.
 I’ve been studying the distribution of these synaptic contacts in the lab and wanted to develop a deeper intuitive sense of the spatial relationships between them.

 On display at SfN2025 in San Diego